-- How much are you making?
+- How much do you earn per month?

-Have you already paid taxes on it?
+- Have you already paid taxes on that money?

-Has a retirement contribution been deducted from it?
+- Has a retirement contribution been deducted from it?

-- Determine your next step.
+Determine your next step

-If you answered yes to all three:
+If you answered yes to the last three questions:

 Congrats an automating savings before the money hits your checking account.
-You’re ahead of the pack.
+You’re ahead of the pack!

 The next step is to deduct your set monthly expenses from your monthly income.
-Set expenses often include: rent or mortgage payment, cell phone bill, utilities, transit costs (estimate gas payments), insurance, and any debt payments.
+Set expenses often include: rent or mortgage payment, cell phone bill, utilities, transit costs (estimate gas payments), insurance and any debt payments.

 If you answered yes to questions one and two but not three: